shotgunsoftware/tk-core/docs/descriptor.rst

         "name": "tk-config-default"
     }

+.. note:: To convert between descriptor URI format and dictionary format, you can use
+    the methods :meth:`descriptor_dict_to_uri` and :meth:`descriptor_uri_to_dict`.

-When a the payload of a descriptor is downloaded, it ends up by default in the *global bundle cache*.
+When a the payload of a descriptor is downloaded, it ends up by default in the **global bundle cache**.

 .. note:: The global bundle cache can be found in the following locations: